Yamato-Security/hayabusa/README-English.md

 git clone https://github.com/Yamato-Security/hayabusa-sample-evtx.git
 ```

-> Note: Please run this command from the hayabusa root folder if you want to follow along in the examples below.
+> Note: You need to run the binary from the Hayabusa root directory.

 # Usage
+You need to run the binary from the Hayabusa root directory.
+There are different binary versions in `.\bin` compiled for different operating systems and architectures.
+Also, there are two different versions of the evtx library being used when compiled: `0.6.7` and `0.7.2`.
+The `0.7.2` version should work but we have only tested it with `0.6.7` so please use that if you experience any problems with `0.7.2`.
+Please replace `hayabusa.exe` in the examples below with the appropriate Hayabusa binary filename.

+> Note: You need to run the Hayabusa binary from the Hayabusa root directory.

 ## Command line options
 ```bash
 USAGE: